tayyib-sayyid/udp-tcp-comparison/README.md

 ---

+### Hinderences:

+TCP performed faster for 100 messages (total of 10 kB).
+The correct theoretical behaviour was achieved after a key modification of sending 1000 packets of (approximately) 1400 bytes each (and doubling the buffer size to 2048 bits).
+This emulates real world applications much more realistically; when dealing with larger and continuous amounts of data.
+In the assignment's original contraint of 100 messages, the fixed overhead (of UDP) was not significant and TCP's optimizations led those small packets seem very fast.

 ## 📌 How This Was Accomplished

 This project was implemented using **Python’s socket library** to create TCP and UDP client-server models.
 The understanding of networking concepts was strengthened using references from: